Erastuskanyatta/Introduction-to-PHP/index.md

 Since the $age = 18 the output of the following code should be:
 ```
-Your are youth
+You are youth
 ```

 ### Commenting In PHP
 Commenting in PHP is done to enable the person reading the code understands it.
- It reminds the owner of the code what each and every line of the code means and what he was thinking when he wrote the code incase he forgets in future.
+ It reminds the owner of the code what every line of the code means and what he was thinking when he wrote the code.
 A commented line is not executed as a part of the program on the browser.
  In PHP, there several ways of commenting:

  1)Single line comment